AmadeusITGroup/Adafruit_NeoPixel/README.md

 Arduino library for controlling single-wire-based LED pixels and strip such as the [Adafruit 60 LED/meter Digital LED strip][strip], the [Adafruit FLORA RGB Smart Pixel][flora], the [Adafruit Breadboard-friendly RGB Smart Pixel][pixel], the [Adafruit NeoPixel Stick][stick], and the [Adafruit NeoPixel Shield][shield].

 After downloading, rename folder to 'Adafruit_NeoPixel' and install in Arduino Libraries folder.
-Restart Arduino IDE, then open File->Sketchbook->Library->Adafruit_NeoPixel->strandtest sketch.
+Restart Arduino IDE, then open *File* → *Sketchbook* → *Library* → *Adafruit_NeoPixel* → *strandtest* sketch.

 Compatibility notes: Port A is not supported on any AVR processors at this time